nuitrcs/NextStepsInPython/README.md

 If you frequently work with text strings or Pandas DataFrames:
 - [Finding patterns in strings with built-in functions and the re package](https://github.com/nuitrcs/NextStepsInPython/tree/master/stringPatterns)
 - [Selecting and filtering data with Pandas loc, iloc, at, and iat](https://github.com/nuitrcs/NextStepsInPython/tree/master/pandasLoc)

-## To use the notebooks
-There are two ways to access the materials:
-1. On your own computer: If you have the Anaconda distribution of Python 3, you should have all the packages needed for these notebooks.
-Click on the green Code button above and choose Download ZIP.
-On your computer, open up Anaconda Navigator and choose either Jupyter Lab or Jupyter Notebook.
-Navigate to the folder you downloaded and open up the notebook of choice.
-2. Online: Go to http://colab.research.google.com/.
-Choose GitHub from the orange menu.
-Search for NUITRCS/NextStepsInPython and select your notebook of choice.